 For as long as he can remember, Kyle Donovan's heart has been on his sleeves.
 It's gotten him into trouble more than once, but it's also given him a window into something beautiful, imperfect, and steadfast: the deep, unwavering conviction that we're more alike than different.
 Donovan has been honoring that truth, uncovering universal stories through songwriting, crafting tales of everyday life and infusing them with a type of mystery, emotion, and tenderness that is often felt and seldom understood.

 With a style that hearkens back to a bygone era, this Colorado troubadour's pure, soaring tenor and fingerstyle guitar work have drawn critical acclaim from across the nation -- and brought him to stages at Telluride Bluegrass Festival, Kerrville Folk Festival, Falcon Ridge Folk Festival, and Wildflower!
 Arts and Music Festival.
-His self-produced, debut solo album, titled Then and Now, is slated for release on August 30, 2019.
+His self-produced, debut solo album, titled Then and Now, was released on August 30, 2019.
 The album brings the human experience into full focus, with the passage of time, coming of age, and losing or reuniting with loved ones appearing as common themes.

 Never one to shy away from tough questions, Donovan embraced his quest for meaning first through studying philosophy at the University of Colorado, and now continues that path through songwriting, playing, and embracing his local community.
 As a sound engineer, Donovan records and produces local bands including Longmont's legendary Clandestine Amgio, with whom he also plays electric guitar.
 He has further pulled friends and peers closer into his orbit by launching a live-performance interview-style podcast called The Songwriter Hour.
 This monthly event brings independent musicians and attentive listeners into an intimate space with a palpable weight and energy -- where vulnerability shines through to illuminate the darkest corners of each song.